LukasMarckmiller/OverwatchDiscordBot/README.md

   </br>**When all poll slots are ready a message is created and the initiator of the poll is tagged.**
     ![Example](https://github.com/LukasMarckmiller/OverwatchDiscordBot/blob/master/img/PollFinished.JPG)
 * !Comps: Returns a list of all well known meta Comps of Overwatch during the years.

 # OverwatchDiscordBot
 Websocket based discord bot in GO with [Overwatch stats API](https://ow-api.com/) integration.<br/>
 You can also copy an piece of code written for this project, and use it in your own project without any restrictions.<br/>
 Im aware that there is [this](https://github.com/bwmarrin/discordgo) pretty good discord bindings api out, which also supports websocket connections.
 But i wanted to write my own small layer.<br/>
-...
+OverwatchDiscordBot is now listed on the discordbotlist.
+[Vote here](https://discordbots.org/bot/565229640646393895/vote) ...
 More Infos coming soon...<br/>

 **Caution!** This is a spare time project to dive deeper into Golang.
 This is not a professional, high scalable discord bot.

 # More Features?
 A Bug?